dougeby/IntuneDocs/intune/email-settings-configure.md

 - Windows Phone 8.1 and later
 - Windows 10 (desktop) and Windows 10 Mobile

-Use the information in this topic to learn the basics about configuring an email profile, and then read further topics for each platform to learn about device specifics.
+Use the information in this article to learn the basics about configuring an email profile, and then read further topics for each platform to learn about device specifics.

 ## Create a device profile containing email settings